mhbeals/mhwood.github.io/_posts/2020-04-22-front-page.md

 author: Emily Bell
 ---

-**Our blog posts expand on elements of the *Atlas*, including selection decisions, lessons learned from our archival partners, and some of the ontological issues we found when working with digitised newspaper metadata.**

 The face of the newspaper has changed substantially over time, and also varies widely between publications.
 We take for granted that modern newspapers have [image-laden](https://www.digitisednewspapers.net/glossary/illustration-information/) spreads on the [front cover](https://www.digitisednewspapers.net/glossary/page-position/), including attention-grabbing